bhatti/saas_rbac/README.md

 This layer defines core classes that are part of the RBAC based security realm such as:

  * Realm – - The realm allows you to support multiple applications or security realms.
+ * Organization – The organization represents the organization that customer belongs to, each customer may belong to different organizations.
- * Principal – The principal represents an identity and can be mapped to users defined in an application.
+ * Principal – The principal represents an identity of users that belong to customer organizations.
+Note, this object represents employees/users of customers and not users of hosting provider, though they can be modeled in similar fashion.
+ * LicensePolicy – The license policy represents overall access for the customers and it's mapped to claims.
  * Role – A role represents job title or function.
+ * Resource - The resource represents object that needs to be protected such as APIs, files, data, reports, etc.
- * Claim – A claim is composed of operation, target and a condition that is used for dynamic or instance based security.
+ * Claim – A claim is tied with resources and defines operation and constraints that need to be inforced.
+It may define dynamic properties for for dynamic or instance based security.
- * SecurityContext – Provides runtime context for auditing and dynamic evaluation.
+ * SecurityManager – Checks access permission for principals.
- * SecurityError – Upon a claim failure, you can choose to store them in the database using SecurityError.

 ### Repository Layer

 This layer is responsible for accessing or storing above objects in the database.
 SaasRRBAC uses Sqlite by default but it can be easily mapped to other databases.
 Following are list of repositories supported by SaasRRBAC:

+	* PersistenceManager – provides high level methods to persist or query domain objects for security
 	* RealmRepository – provides database access for Realms.
 	* ClaimRepository – provides database access for Claims.
 	* PrincipalRepository – provides database access for Principals.
 	* RoleRepository – provides database access for Roles.
+	* GroupRepository – provides database access for Groups.
+	* LicensePolicyRepository – provides database access for license-policy

 ### Security Layer